 Puno Travel Vlog

-If you want to see what Puno’s main square looks like, learn about Puno’s way of life, see my petting some llamas and finally visit Sillustani, check out this Puno travel vlog we filmed on our first day exploring Puno.
+If you want to see what Puno’s main square looks like, learn about Puno’s way of life, see me petting some llamas and visit Sillustani, check out this Puno travel vlog we filmed on our first day exploring Puno.

 10 Epic Things to do in Puno, Peru

 Sillustani is a pre-Inca cemetery on the shores of Lake Umayo near Puno, Peru.
 When you arrive to the site, you’ll see that it is a peninsula surrounded by water.

 The tower like structures atop the plateau are pre-Inca tombs.
 History books say they were only built to bury noble people but there are no tombs discovered for normal people so thinking that this site was just for the priests and officials is false.